shakesco/shakesco-docs/content/docs/autopayments/integration.md

 #### Requests

 For you to start pulling payments, you need to make a pull request.
-So you use the request method, `requestUser` or `requestBusiness` from the [SDK](../../autopayments/sdk) or the `/request` from [API](../../autopayments/api), request the user and await approval (Tell user/business to accept request from shakespay app).
+So you use the request method, `requestUser` or `requestBusiness` from the [SDK](../../autopayments/sdk) or the `/request` from [API](../../autopayments/api), request the user and await approval (Tell user/business to accept request from shakesco app).
 The reason we did this is because your wallet is guarded by [TSS(Threshold Signature Scheme)](../../multi-party-computation/threshold) meaning when creating a wallet, you went through a protocol that split shares between you and a remote server.
 This will make it cumbersome for your ui to integrate so we took this approach.

 #### Payment